mhamilt/phd-thesis/bibliography.md

 Musical Instruments.” *Displays* 18 (3): 129–33.
 https://doi.org/<https://doi.org/10.1016/S0141-9382(98)00013-4>.

+Bonvoisin, Jérémy, Robert Mies, Jean-François Boujut, and Rainer Stark.
+2017.
+“What Is the ‘Source’ of Open Source Hardware?” *Journal of Open Hardware* 1 (1).

 Borchers, Jan O. 1997.
 “Worldbeat: Designing a Baton-Based Interface for an Interactive Music Exhibit.”
 In *CHI 97: Conference on Human Factors in Computing*, 131–38.
 New York, NY, USA: ACM.